mg979/vim-packs/Readme.md

 ## Vim support plugin

+Some VimL commands are included for convenience, even if they aren't necessary to use the plugins.
+See `:help vpacks`

 You can run the shell command from vim, in a terminal buffer if supported:

     Vpacks [arguments]